Study privacy policy

 Sharing your data

-When you agree to take part in a research study, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.
+When you agree to take part in our research study, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.

-These organisations may be universities, NHS organisations or companies involved in health and care research in this country or abroad.
+These organisations may be universities, NHS organisations or companies involved in health and care research in the UK or abroad.
 Your information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research.

 Your rights